Most cats have 18 toes — five on their front paws and four on their back ones — but some cats have a few extras, and they’re known as polydactyl cats.

 These include the American polydactyl and the Maine Coon polydactyl, but cat fancier clubs doesn’t universally recognize such breeds.

-9. Forty-percent of Maine Coon cats once had extra toes.
+9. About 40 percent of Maine Coon cats once had extra toes.

 For a breed that originated in Maine, a state that sees more than 100 inches of snow annually in its northern interior, the wide paws function much like kitty snowshoes.